amtoaer

 After a scraping failure, Jellyfin will only display the original folder or file name of the video, without any related images or information, which can greatly affect the user experience.

-Summer Reappear
+Summer Reunion

 └── S1